SuboptimalEng/suboptimaleng.github.io/content/articles/2021-02-youtube-stats.md

 ### March Update

 ### February Update
-I unlisted half of my videos (all of which were high performing) because I didn't want people think I still made coding interview prep content.
+I unlisted my LeetCode videos (all of which were high performing) because I didn't want people think I still made coding interview prep content.
-This is one of those "difficult decisions" which heavily impacted my YouTube performance.
+This is one of those "difficult decisions" which I hope will pay off in the future.

+My total views dropped from 160k to 40k after I made change so I basically destroyed my channel in the hopes of "re-branding" it.
+Only time can tell how devestating this move will be.

 ### January Update